Skip to content ↓

 Our Christian Foundation - What Makes us Unique?

-Our School Visions’ roots in our children and wider community.
+Our School Vision is rooted in our children and wider community.

 Our school is the good ground that allows all who come into contact with it to grow well.
 Its seeds (the pupils, staff, and community) are given a rich diet to thrive into the best ‘plant’ possible.
 Our seeds are cared for during all ‘seasons’, given support and protection when it is needed and encouragement to flourish.
 The resultant plants are strong and resilient, able to live peacefully and joyfully with those around them.
 The rich harvest is the end result of this labour for pupils, staff and the community – the brightest of futures for us all.